dorimanx/exfat-nofuse/README.md

 Special thanks to github user AndreiLux for spreading the word about the leak!<br />

-To load the driver manually, run this as root:
-> modprobe exfat

 Installation as stand alone module:
 ====================================

-cp Makefile Makefile.bak
+> cp Makefile Makefile.bak
-cp Makefile.module Makefile
+> cp Makefile.module Makefile

-> make KDIR="PATH TO KERNEL" SOURCE CROSS_COMPILE="PATH TO ANDROID CHAIN TOOLS AS LINARO/bin/SOMETHING- (see the folder for clue)" <br />
+> make KDIR="path to kernel source" CROSS_COMPILE="path to android chain tools (as linaro)/bin/SOMETHING- (see your folder for clues)" <br />

-Example how it's works for me! make CROSS_COMPILE=../dorimanx-SG2-I9100-Kernel/android-toolchain/bin/arm-eabi- KDIR=../dorimanx-SG2-I9100-Kernel/ exfat.ko module file will be created in exfat source folder. and will work with kernel source you have used.
+Example how it's works for me!

+> make CROSS_COMPILE=../dorimanx-SG2-I9100-Kernel/android-toolchain/bin/arm-eabi- KDIR=../dorimanx-SG2-I9100-Kernel/ <br />

+exfat.ko module file will be created in exfat source folder. and will work with kernel source you have used.

 > make install